Codebase Bindings

 Binding management

 Bindings can become stale when files are moved or deleted.
-Use verify_bindings and get_stale_bindings to audit, and suggest_bindings to automatically propose new bindings based on pattern analysis.
+Use verify_bindings (with mode='full' for filesystem scan or mode='staleness' for timestamp check) to audit, and suggest_bindings to automatically propose new bindings based on pattern analysis.

 MCP tools